apache/flink/docs/apis/programming_guide.md

 - `readCsvFile(path)` / `CsvInputFormat` - Parses files of comma (or another char) delimited fields.
   Returns a DataSet of tuples, case class objects, or POJOs.
 Supports the basic java types and their Value counterparts as field types.

+- `readFileOfPrimitives(path, delimiter)` / `PrimitiveInputFormat` - Parses files of new-line (or another char sequence) delimited primitive data types such as `String` or `Integer` using the given delimiter.

 Collection-based: